Wondering where to spend one week in Europe? These 20 ideas for your Europe trip will help you decide how to maximize your time.

 Two naturally and culturally beautiful countries are just a short and cheap flight apart and a great combination for a one-week European itinerary, although both countries could take weeks to explore on their own.
 Spend a few days in Iceland, then take a cheap hopper flight and explore the mystical highlands of Scotland.

 GETTING BETWEEN COUNTRIES: Fly into Edinburgh, Glasgow, Inverness, or Aberdeen

 10 | Venice and Lake Como

 Some of my favorite Italian destinations, Venice and Lake Como, both built on water, are ideal locations for aquatic enthusiasts.
-Ride the Gondolas and Vaporetto (water bus) in Venice, then take a short drive or train ride to Lake Como and enjoy boating and relaxing on the beach in one of the adorable villages lining the lake.
+Taking a ride on a gondola in Venice is one of the best things to do in Europe!
+Take the Vaporetto (water bus) in Venice, then take a short drive or train ride to Lake Como and enjoy boating and relaxing on the beach in one of the adorable villages lining the lake.

 GETTING THERE: Fly into Venice or Milan

 GETTING BETWEEN CITIES: 3.5 hours by car or 10 hours by train